alexharri/website/posts/canvas-to-ascii.md

   <Scene2D scene="circle" />
 </AsciiScene>

-If, instead of picking an ASCII character for each grid cell, we color each grid cell (pixel) according the the sampled value, we get the following pixelated rendering:
+If, instead of picking an ASCII character for each grid cell, we color each grid cell (pixel) according to the sampled value, we get the following pixelated rendering:

 <AsciiScene width={360} minWidth={360} height={360} fontSize={20} rowHeight={24} columnWidth={20} viewMode="ascii" hideAscii pixelate offsetAlign="left" sampleQuality={1} alphabet="pixel-short" increaseContrast>
   <Scene2D scene="circle" />